gerbera/gerbera/doc/run.rst

     --interface or -e

-Interface to bind to, for example eth0, this can be specified instead of the ip address.
+Interface to bind to, for example eth0, this can be specified instead of the IP address.

 Port
 ----